satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Facebook.com, etc., is the most obvious and simplistic way to indicate the quality of a contribution (whether it be an article, review, comment on a review, or any portions thereof).
-Other possibilities include measuring the number of times a contr
+Other possibilities include measuring the frequency (Figure X) or impact (Figure X) of a contributor or their contributions over time, the breadth of topics the reviewer has reviewed,

 .. figure:: images/image02.png
    :align: center